BlasBenito/distantia/README.md

 #> 6 X136 X153 2.666099
 ```

-The “psi” column contains normalized dissimilarity values and is used to
+The “psi” column shows normalized dissimilarity values and is used to
 sort the data frame from lowest to highest dissimilarity.
 Hence, the
 first row shows the most similar pair of time series.